Code of Conduct

 Player and Member Agreement

-As a member of Bushranger Basketball I undertake and understand the following:
+As a member of BSA I undertake and understand the following:

 1. There is no place for discrimination or harassment at the club.
 I am encouraged to report instances where I feel unsafe, harassed or discriminated at the club.

-2. I will not use the Bushrangers Basketball name and/or logo without prior written approval from club’s board (this includes the production of merchandise).
+2. I will not use the BSA name and/or logo without prior written approval from club’s board (this includes the production of merchandise).
+The club logos include: Bushrangers Basketball and Ranger Rollers.

 3. I will not establish social media pages or make official outward representations on behalf of the club to peak sporting bodies, media outlets, at LGBTIQA+ events or with local basketball associations without prior written approval from the club’s board.

-4. I will not move a Bushrangers team to a separate association or division without prior written approval from the club’s board.
+4. I will not move a BSA team or group to a separate association or division without prior written approval from the club’s board.

-5. Information and statements made within Bushrangers team and/or board meetings is confidential.
+5. Information and statements made within BSA team and/or board meetings are confidential.

 6. I have read and understood the club Code of Conduct and Gender/Sexuality Guidelines.
 I understand a breach of these six principals constitutes a breach of the Code of Conduct.